iboukris/webgss/README.md

 ## Contributing

-Bug reports, patches or any improvement ideas are very welcome!
+Contributions of any kind are very welcome!

 ## License